Amy Madison

-Amy Madison is a fictional character on the television series Buffy the Vampire Slayer, portrayed by Elizabeth Anne Allen.
-The character appears in every season of Buffy except Season Five (during which time the character was stuck in the form of a rat due to a spell cast in Season Three).
+Amy Madison is a fictional character on the American television series Buffy the Vampire Slayer, portrayed by Elizabeth Anne Allen; the character is a witch, and is portrayed by unnamed rats for parts of three seasons, having transformed herself but inadvertently losing the human intelligence needed to cast a spell to revert herself.
+The character – human and rat – appears in every season of Buffy except the fifth.

-In the show, Amy is a witch.
 Although initially a seemingly good-natured individual, Amy gradually begins misusing her magic, eventually becoming an enemy to Willow (Alyson Hannigan) and her friends.
-In the series' comic book continuation, the character is more of an outright villain.
+In the series' comic book continuation, the character is a villain.